Community Resilience: Women Making Change

 Community Resilience: Women Making Change can be taken as a one-quarter program.
 It is also linked to the Spring quarter program Community Resilience: Social Equity and Environmental Issues.

-government and public service, education, social work, community development and organizing
+This offering will prepare you for careers and advanced study in: government and public service, education, social work, community development and organizing

 Wed 6-10p and Sat 9:15a-4:45p Jan 14, 28, Feb 11, 25, Mar 11.
 First meeting is Wednesday, January 11, 6p, in Seminar 2 C2105.